-In January 2015, the Cité de la Musique relocated to the new neighboring complex,the Philharmonie de Paris.
+In 2015, the Cité de la Musique was expanded by a new neighboring complex,the Philharmonie de Paris.
 The new concert hall within the complex has a capacity of 2,400 guests.

 The Philharmonie de Paris includes not only concert halls, but exhibition spaces, rehearsal rooms, educational activities, restaurants and bars.

-Cité de la Musique philharmonie complex are located in Parc de la Villette in the 19th Arrondissement, which was once the slaughterhouse district of Paris.
+The Cité de la Musique/Philharmonie complex is located in Parc de la Villette in the 19th Arrondissement, which was once the slaughterhouse district of Paris.
 It was revitalized under François Mitterrand's Grands Projets.
 The park is also where the major science museum is located.
-The music museum opened in 1995.
+Cité de la Musique opened in 1995.